jammi/FreeBOMBS/README.md

 ### Structure of an obsolete component

+Mark a component as absolete, when it becomes hard to source or is replaced by something better.
+You should define a replacement component instead and make a link to it using the replacement component reference ID.

 - **title**: A single-line description of the component
 - **obsolete**: MUST be true
 - replacement: A reference ID to an equivalent part, which MUST be defined in the components database

-Any items of a normal component are allowed, but not mandatory.
+Any items of a normal component are allowed, but not required.

 ### Structure of a normal component